Bet365 Bonus Code CBSBET365: Bet365 offering $300 bonus for NFL, MLB, Cowboys vs. Eagles betting on Thursday

 New bet365 users can claim $300 in bonus bets with the bet365 bonus code CBSBET365, with a first wager of $5 or more on Eagles vs. Cowboys and other Week 1 NFL games

-The Philadelphia Eagles and Dallas Cowboys will play in the 2025 NFL Kickoff Game on Thursday, and the latest bet365 bonus code CBSBET365 gives new users $300 in bonus bets after placing a first wager of $5 or more.
-Philadelphia won the Super Bowl last season and swept the regular-season series with a pair of blowout wins over Dallas.
-The Week 1 NFL schedule continues with the Chiefs vs. Chargers in Brazil on Friday and a full slate of games on Sunday.
+The latest bet365 bonus code CBSBET365 gives new users $300 in bonus bets after placing a first wager of $5 or more, which can be unlocked by betting on the 2025 NFL Kickoff Game between the Philadelphia Eagles and Dallas Cowboys on Thursday night.
+Philadelphia enters the season as the defending Super Bowl champions, while Dallas had its three-year postseason streak snapped last year.
+There are also five MLB games beginning after 6:30 p.m.
+ET, along with three WNBA games and the US Open women's semifinals.
 Click here to get the newest bet365 bonus code and take advantage of one of the best sportsbook promos:

 How to claim the bet365 bonus code